Top Legislative Issues

 Independent, Unsupervised Practice – Advanced Practice Registered Nurses (APRNs)

-House Bill 177 is an independent practice bill that would allow Ohio APRNs to practice without a collaborating physician or podiatrist.
+House Bill 177 is an independent practice bill that would allow Ohio APRNs to practice without physician or podiatrist oversight.
 The most recent version adds a stipulation that in order to gain independent practice authority, an APRN must complete 2,000 hours of “clinical practice.”
 The term “clinical practice” is not clearly defined in the bill, which does state however that these hours are to be completed under a standard care arrangement with a licensed health care practitioner.
 This means that for roughly the equivalent of one year, an APRN would be required to be in a standard care arrangement, but that does not have to be with a physician.
 It could be with another APRN, and again, is only for a period of about one year.
-Along with other physician groups, we continue to advocate against this bill, reinforcing the positive impact of the current physician-led collaborative model and stressing patient safety concerns.
+Along with other physician groups, we continue to advocate against this bill, reinforcing the positive impact of the current physician-led team-based model and stressing patient safety concerns.